 Cataract surgery removes the cloudy focusing lens from the eye and replaces it with an implant.
 Virtually every operation is combined with the placement of a new focusing lens called an intraocular lens implant or IOL, which is designed to remain in the eye forever.
 Many traditional implants improve vision at one focal point, so patients often continue to need glasses.
 Advanced Technology Intraocular lenses can decrease the dependency on glasses after surgery and correct astigmatism and presbyopia.

-Surgeons at Ophthalmic Partners of Pennsylvania and New Jersey choose from a wide variety of IOLs to address individual patient needs and desires.
+Surgeons at Ophthalmic Partners choose from a wide variety of IOLs to address individual patient needs and desires.
 The strength or power of the IOL is calculated from measurements obtained at the time of your evaluation.
 If you are having cataract surgery, you have a number of intraocular lens focusing technology options:

-- Toric IOLs are a type of monofocal designed to maximize uncorrected vision quantity and quality by neutralizing pre-existing astigmatism, which is present in greater than 30% of patients.
+- Toric IOLs are a type of mono-focal designed to maximize uncorrected vision quantity and quality by neutralizing pre-existing astigmatism, which is present in more than 30% of patients.

 - Accommodative IOLs are designed to change position or shape in the eye to provide a greater focusing range.